Milton, Cambridgeshire: Facilities

 The village possesses four pubs, three of which are Grade II listed buildings.
 A brewery, Milton Brewery, established in June 1999, moved to nearby Waterbeach in July 2012, although the village had previously had a brewery on Fen Road as early as 1901.
 There are two churches: All Saints' Church, which serves the Church of England parish of Milton, and a New Apostolic Church.

 The village has a primary school but no secondary school.
 Most pupils continue their education at Impington Village College, Cottenham Village College or St. Bede's School, Cambridge.
 There is also an Agricultural College, part of the College of West Anglia.
 The original village school was located in Fen Road, whereas the modern one is on Butt Lane, but the original building no longer exists.

-The Cambridge Science Park lies within the civil parish boundaries.
-It is separated from the village by the A14 dual carriageway road, but still accessible by foot/bike via the Jane Coston cycle bridge.
+The Cambridge Science Park lies within the civil parish boundaries, notably the innovative-looking Napp Research Centre.
+It is separated from the main body of the village by the A14 dual carriageway road, but still accessible by foot/bike via the Jane Coston cycle bridge.

 Land between Milton and Waterbeach has been purchased for building a rowing lake by Cambridge Sport Lakes.
 Plans for an international-standard 8-lane rowing lake have been under consideration in Cambridge for many years.
 The original planning permission for the rowing lake was granted in 1995 but subsequently lapsed.
 However, permission was granted again in 2007.

 On 25 February 2015 the UK Footgolf Association opened its East of England headquarters in Milton on the site of the former Milton Park Golf Course.
 They host many tournaments, including the UK FootGolf International Open from 2015.

 Environmental issues

 Milton has acquired a reputation for having an unpleasant smell – the "Milton Pong" – caused by its proximity to the Cambridge Sewage Works and two recycling centres.
 South Cambridgeshire District Council took legal action against Anglian Water in 2003.
 In 2014, residents were asked to use an online "pong log" to encourage the authorities to make improvements.
 A £21 million upgrade to the sewage works, due to be completed in 2015, was intended to reduce the smells.

 After the upgrades Milton Parish Council reported that the smells had lessened but a working party and parish council air quality group had been setup to monitor.

+In 2023 Silsoe Odours completed a series of tests for Anglian Water measuring the perceived offense of smells from the sewage works in the area.
+The survey was allegedly part of considerations by Anglian Water to move the sewage site to an alternative location.